-What made the collie so successful as a farm dog in the hills of Scotland centuries ago also make them well loved as pets.
+What made this dog breed so successful as a farm dog in the hills of Scotland centuries ago also make them well loved as pets.

-Winters are comfortable on Collies because their thick coat insulates them against cold and wet conditions.
+Winters are comfortable because their thick coat insulates them against cold and wet conditions.

 Herding dogs must meet two standards to be successful: They must be able to guard and guide yet be gentle and fearless.
 These traits have served well for all those former herding dogs as they transition to being pets.

 They also do well in agility, flyball, and tracking.
-Therapy work is another area that Collies excel because of their gentle nature.
-Some collies, mostly the smooth-coated varieties have been used as war dogs, and in search and rescue work.
+Therapy work is another area that these dogs excel in, because of their gentle nature.
+Some dogs, mostly the smooth-coated varieties, have been used as war dogs, and in search and rescue work.

-The exact origin of Collies has been lost in history, but everyone can agree that both varieties have existed for a very long time in Scotland and northern England and Wales as herding dogs, possibly from the same stock as the Border Collie.
+The exact origin of the breed has been lost in history, but everyone can agree that both varieties have existed for a very long time in Scotland and northern England and Wales as herding dogs, possibly from the same stock as the Border Collie.